End of the Road (Thunderbirds): Plot

 Aboard the Construction Vehicle, Eddie and Bob argue over solutions to the crisis.
-Eddie proposes blasting away the crumbling rock walls using nutomic explosives, but Bob, the senior partner, refuses to let Eddie risk his life and insists on postponing the project until the spring – even though this will probably cost them the road contract and may even bankrupt the company.
-Undeterred, Eddie quietly sets off in the explosives truck and plants charges along the cutting.
+Eddie proposes planting nutomic charges on the unstable peak which will cause it to fall away from the road, but Bob, the senior partner, refuses to let Eddie risk his life and insists on postponing the project until the spring – even though this will probably lead to the company being finished if the deadline is not met.
+Unheeding Bob's voice of reason, Eddie quietly sets off in the explosives truck and plants charges along the cutting.
 The seismograph on the Construction Vehicle alerts Bob and the others to a possible landslide.
-Discovering that Eddie is missing, Bob frantically radios the truck to warn him, but this only encourages Eddie to detonate early, without putting a safe distance between the truck and the explosions.
-Although the loose rock is dispersed, saving the road, the truck is hit by debris and left dangling over a cliff edge.
-Trapped inside, Eddie is unable to move without upsetting the truck's balance.
-Worse still, there are leftover charges on board: if the truck falls, it will explode on impact with the ground.
+Discovering that Eddie has left, Bob radios the truck to warn him; the peak about to collapse, Eddie fires the charges while still too close and although the loose rock is dispersed, saving the road, the blast leaves his tractor teetering on the edge of the mountain trail.
+Trapped inside, Eddie is unable to move without upsetting the truck's balance; worse to come, he still has a case of unstable nutomic charges on board: if the truck falls, it will explode on impact with the ground.
+Falling rocks threaten to overbalance the truck.

-Bob radios International Rescue for help.
-Although going to Eddie's aid presents a security risk, Jeff refuses to abandon the organisation's humanitarian principles and immediately dispatches Scott (voiced by Shane Rimmer), Virgil and Alan in Thunderbirds 1 and 2.
-Grandma tells Tin-Tin that Alan is determined to take part in the rescue despite being ill.
+Bob calls International Rescue; although going to Eddie's aid presents a security risk, Jeff refuses to abandon the organisation's humanitarian principles.
+Scott, Virgil and Alan set off in Thunderbirds 1 and 2.
+Grandma tells Tin-Tin that Alan was insisted on going on the rescue despite being ill.

-Arriving in Thunderbird 1, Scott fires a series of metal spears into the wall behind the truck to shield it from rockfalls.
-Virgil and Alan lower Thunderbird 2's magnetic grabs and move in to pick up the truck, but are forced to back away when the craft's thrusters begin tipping it over.
-Scott uses Thunderbird 1's nose cone to prop up the truck, bearing the load while Virgil and Alan complete the lift.
-Proving too heavy for the grabs, the truck slips loose, falls to the ground and explodes – but not before Eddie jumps to safety.
-The Tracys depart without landing, preventing Eddie from identifying them.
+Arriving in Thunderbird 1, Scott fires long steel spears into the cliff face to protect Eddie from the boulders.
+Virgil and Alan lower Thunderbird 2's magnetic grabs and move in to pick up the truck, but are forced to back away when the craft's vertical jets start to tip the tractor over the edge.
+Scott carefully manoeuvres Thunderbird 1's nose cone to prop up the truck, bearing the load while Virgil and Alan complete the lift.
+Proving too heavy for the grabs, the truck slips loose, falls to the ground and explodes – but not before Eddie leaps clear.
+With Eddie safe, the Tracys immediately depart without landing, preventing Eddie from identifying them.
 Tin-Tin calls Alan to express concern for his health, and to Grandma's delight, the pair agree to talk as soon as Alan gets home.